tcliff111/mappedoutfinal/README.md

 - [ ] Create new events and add members to event
 - [ ] Settings page allows sharing of location services (privacy setting), logout
 - [ ] Tabs on the bottom will direct a user to different view controllers (Profile, Map View, Settings page, Search friends)
+- [ ] WashU organizations have profiles to post their events publicly

 The following **optional** features are implemented:

-- [ ] Events will be imported from common WashU Facebook organizations
+- [ ] Calendar syncs to Calendar app